+All operations updated their 2018 closure cost estimates, which were externally assured.
 The funding methods used in each region to make provision for the mine closure cost estimates are:

 - Peru – bank guarantees

-Group closure estimates 2017 (US$m)
+Group closure estimates 2018 (US$m)

-|South Africa region||11%||42||37|
+|South Africa region||42||42|

 As part of its vision of responsible stewardship of the environment, Gold Fields commits to responsible management of waste and tailings deposits.
 We typically generate the following waste streams: